hypothesis/h/docs/developing/install.rst

    make services

 You'll now have some Docker containers running the PostgreSQL, RabbitMQ, and Elasticsearch services.
-You should be able to see them by running ``docker-compose ps``.
+You should be able to see them by running ``make services args=ps``.
 You should also be able to visit your Elasticsearch service by opening http://localhost:9200/ in a browser, and connect to your PostgreSQL by running ``make sql``.

 Start the development server
 ----------------------------